LayerTwo-Labs/thunder-rust/README.md

 • Removes BTreeMap insertion/lookup overhead by directly appending to vectors during transaction processing, reducing computational complexity from O(log n) to O(1)

+• Implements single-pass processing with reused temporary buffers and batch operations using `extend_from_slice()` for better memory access patterns